Ixcatl/fables_novasophonia/docs/catalog/species.rst

 .. tab-set::

+  .. tab-item:: Dreamguise

+    | *Physical, magic*
+    | *Trait value:* ``-4``

+    | You have innate access to a unique version of the Disguise spell, which you may cast at any time without attunement.
+This 3 difficulty spell has a duration of Lifetime which you may dispel at any time, but it does not benefit from its normal Dream feature, nor can it be modified in any way.

+    | While in the realm of Fantasia or in the presence of a thin barrier between realms, you gain access to Dream Form.
+When casting Dreamguise, you may instead fully transform into any playable species, subspecies, and race.
+You inherit all of their attributes and traits as your own in their entirety, with the exception of *mental* or *magic* traits.
+These replace your own species and traits with the same exception.
+Any features gained through progression or external sources remain unchanged and immutable, including character traits.
+    | If Dreamguise is active while you are able to use Dream Form, you may transform into your current Disguise at no additional cost.
+Leaving Fantasia reverts you to your original species and converts your Dream Form into a Disguise.

   .. tab-item:: Dream Eater

     | *Physical, magic*
     | *Trait value:* ``-3``

+    | Lumens are creatures deeply rooted in the realm of Fantasia and can feed on the dreams and desires of sleeping creatures.
-    | At the cost of 1 Anima, you can attempt to consume the dreams of a target who is sleeping during their rest.
+    | You may attempt to consume the dreams of any target who is sleeping during a rest.
 Make an opposed Insight check against your victim.
-Should you succeed, you gain 4 Anima, which rolls over into temporary Anima (lasting a number of rounds equal to your Insight) should you reach your limit.
+Should you succeed, you gain 10 Belly and 3 Anima, which rolls over into temporary Anima (lasting a number of rounds equal to your Insight) should you reach your limit.
-    | On waking, your target feels a strange emptiness deeper than a simple lack of dreaming.
-They gain no Anima from their rest, and they become immune to Dream Eater until their next rest.
+    | Your target suffers -2 Anima, even if they did not gain any Anima through rest, and becomes immune to Dream Eater until their next rest.
+On waking, they feel a strange emptiness deeper than a simple lack of dreaming.
+On a failure, you instead wake your target in a bout of sudden nightmares.

-  .. tab-item:: Dreamguise

-    | *Physical, magic*
-    | *Trait value:* ``-3``
-    | You have innate access to a unique version of the Disguise spell, which you may cast at any time without attunement.
-This 3 difficulty spell has a duration of Lifetime, but it does not benefit from its normal Dream feature, nor can it be modified in any way.

   .. tab-item:: Anima Shivers

-    | *Physical, magic*
+    | *Physical*
     | *Trait value:* ``-2``

-    | You are capable of sensing the shifting dynamic of Astra, and you always know when you are in the presence of powerful magic.
+    | Your antennae sense the shifting dynamic of Astra and Anima, and you always know when you are in the presence of powerful magic.
 At the GM's discretion, you may have a vague idea of how strong the source is on a successful Insight check, but you cannot pinpoint the source with this alone.

   .. tab-item:: Common traits